redhat-developer/rpm-packaging-guide/source/general-background.rst

-UNIX-style shells have scripting languages, much like `bash` does, but programms written in these languages do not have any kind of byte compile procedure and are interpreted directly as they are written so the only procedure we have to do is make the file executable and then run it.
+UNIX-style shells have scripting languages, much like `bash` does, but programs written in these languages do not have any kind of byte compile procedure and are interpreted directly as they are written so the only procedure we have to do is make the file executable and then run it.